Sanjay Mitra (actor)

 Sanjay Mitra (born 1 March 1966) is an Indian actor who appears in Malayalam, Hindi, Bengali, and Telugu films.

 Personal life

-He married Suparna Anand, his co-star in Vaishali in 1997 and they have two sons, Manav Mitra (1999) and Bhavya Mitra (2001).
-However, they were divorced in 2008.
-He then married Taruna Mitra in 2010.
+He married Suparna Anand, his co-star in Vaishali in 1997.
+They have two sons, Manav Mitra (1999) and Bhavya Mitra (2001).
+They divorced in 2008 and Sanjay then married Taruna Mitra in 2010.

 Career

 He made his debut with the Malayalam film Vaishali, along with Suparna Anand.
 Years later, Mitra appeared in the Malayalam film Poonilamazha.
 His Telugu film Hrudayanjali had a delayed release in 2002 and received critical acclaim.